 The elected or appointed body that has been created according to state law and vested with responsibilities for educational activities in a given administrative unit.
-Included under the Board are the Board Attorney and other legal services, independent auditors, and internal auditors that report directly to the Board, negotiators, lobbyists, etc.
+Included under the Board are the Board Attorney and other legal services, negotiators, lobbyists, independent auditors, and internal auditors that report directly to the Board.